The Final Days of Yeshua

 Yeshua raised from the dead during the fourth watch (36 a.m.), Mark 16:9.

-Miriam of Magdala arrives at the tomb while it was still dark in the company of the wife of Clopas (Matt 28:1; cf. John 19:25).
-They found the tomb empty and Miriam left immediately to inform Peter and John (John 20:1-2).
+Miriam of Magdala arrives at the tomb while it was still dark in the company of "the other Miriam" (Matt 28:1), probably the wife of Clopas and mother of Jacob the Less.
+They found the tomb empty and Miriam left immediately to inform the two leading disciples.
 No angel appeared to them at that point.